edenchiang/PlayWithDataFoundry/examples/RPi-Pico_with_ESP-12S/README.md

         ![](images/error_decode.JPG)

-        1. Update the code in line 25 and 26 as below, then execute the atcmd_pico.py again, and try to enter some AT commands
+        1. Update the code in line 25 and 26 as below, then execute the atcmd_pico.py again, and try to enter some AT commands in Shell window

         ![](images/error_decode_step-1.JPG)